tianocore-docs/edk2-DscSpecification/2_dsc_overview/23_[defines]_section_processing.md

 follow the macro definition: `DEFINE MACRO = Value.`
 **********

-The `EDK_GLOBAL MACRO = Value` definitions in this section globally define the MACRO name when parsing the DSC, files included by the !include statement, FDF and EDK INF files.

 The EDK II tools will locate the FDF file specified in the `FLASH_DEFINITION` entry in the same directory as the DSC file.
 When the PCD_VAR_CHECK_GENERATION entry is present and set to TRUE, tools will generate a binary file for